nawhi/sudoku/README.md

 ## How to add a new strategy

 - Create a Python file in `core/strategies`
-- If you want to unit test, create a test file in `test/strategies` (look at the other tests for examples)
+- If you want to unit test, create a test file in `test/strategies` (look at the other tests for examples).
+Note the tests are heavily designed to work in PyCharm or another IDE where assertEqual results can be viewed in the native diff viewer.
+Their output may not be as useful in the console.
 - For debugging you can use the methods in `core/printer.py`
 - To test a full sudoku in combination with all strategies, use `core/solver.py` and its test